 Enjoy barbecues at the beach and fields of flowers just a short ferry ride from Fukuoka City

 The island of Nokonoshima offers peace, quiet and a great day out from the city.
-Located in Hakata Bay, the island has fantastic views of Fukuoka city's waterline and delicious local produce.
+Located in Hakata Bay, the island has fantastic views of Fukuoka city's waterline and delicious local fruits, vegetables, and souvenirs.

 - Nokonoshima Island Park, where seasonal flowers bloom year-round